srl295/srl295.github.io/source/resume.md

 i.e. human language skills:

 - `en-US` (American English): Fully Proficient.
 - `es-US` (US Spanish / español estadounidense): Able to read and, mostly, hear.
 Can perform complex OS installations in Spanish.
-(Completed the first-year college course plus self study.)
+(Elementary Spanish course, 9 Semester Hours plus self study)
-- `ja` (Japanese): Some conversational training and experience, but I need to check the equivalent of stackoverflow for most tasks.
+- `ja` (Japanese): Some conversational training (4 Semester Hours) and experience, but I need to check the equivalent of stackoverflow for most tasks.
 Some recognition of Kanji/Han characters.
-- `grc` (Ancient Greek): Some reading skills
+- `grc` (Koine Greek): Some reading skill
 - `mt` (Maltese): Some conversational skill.

 Familiar, with low levels of comprehension, with a wide variety of scripts and their distinctions: Arabic, Hebrew, Cyrillic (Russian), Devanagari (Hindi) and neighbors, Syriac (Assyrian), Japanese and Chinese ideographs.

 Interested in Braille (limited skill) and sign languages.
+Some experience and much interest in linguistics/computational linguistics via IBM Translation projects, ICU/CLDR and the UTC/Unicode Script Ad Hoc.

 ## Other Experience